Ligo04/TwinTex/README.md

 5. (Optional) `Show Image`: show the output of ViewSelection or ImageStitching (only works on a single plane).

-6. `ViewSelection`: Parameters of ViewSelection and apply buttuon
+6. `ViewSelection`: parameters of ViewSelection and apply buttuon

-7. `ImageStitching`：Parameters of ImageStitchingand and apply buttuon
+7. `ImageStitching`：parameters of ImageStitchingand and apply buttuon

 8. `Inpainting`:

    - `MMRP Path`： the path of the MMRP project, MMRP details in [here](https://github.com/Ligo04/TwinTex/tree/main/MMRP)。
-   - `Inpainting`:   Inpaint the planes with MMRP
+   - `Inpainting`:   inpaint the planes via MMRP

 9. `start`: will run ViewSelection and ImageStitching

-If houdini crashes, please first check that you have followed the environment, configuration and steps above.
+If Houdini crashes, please first check that you have followed the environment, configuration and steps above.

 ## Citation